Struggling To Build an Emergency Fund

 Alan: If you are living paycheck-to-paycheck, you can look at both your income and expenses.

-Analyze your spending to be sure you are spending money in ways that makes you happy, not just blowing it on things you can’t even remember buying.
+Analyze your spending to be sure you are spending money in ways that make you happy, not just blowing it on things you can’t even remember buying.
 Track your spending using a platform like Mint.com for a few months and see if you can find any areas to cut out of your budget.

-Also look at your income.
+Also, look at your income.
 Are there ways to make a little more money each month?
 It could be making more money in your full-time job or by starting a side hustle.
 You can use a hobby to earn additional money and set it aside into your emergency fund.

 We respect your privacy.
 Unsubscribe at any time.